aconzatti/pandora/README.md

 npm install
 ```

-if you want, you can change configurations and parameters in .env file (root)
+_If you want, you can change configurations and parameters in .env file (root)_

 ```
 docker-compose up -d